DiamondDevelop/whack-a-monster/README.md

   //   return gameStopped
 }
 ```
-**Hint:** Study [this REPL](https://replit.com/@thinkful/showAndHide#script.js) if you get stuck.
-The REPL has a very similar example that implements the mechanism that you want to implement here.

 #### 5. `startGame()`

 This is the function that starts the game when the `start` button is clicked.